 You can review all of your custom Patient Payment Types by checking References Ability > Payment Type.

-When posting, you will apply the payment as normal to any open charges as normal.
-This will leave you with a remainder portion equaling the value of TransWorld's Collection fee.
+When posting, you will apply the payment to any open charges as normal.
+This will leave you with a remaining portion equaling the value of TransWorld's Collection fee.

-In the Payment window, before clicking Save, you will need to locate the remainder unpaid balance and use the Negative Adjustment column to adjust the remaining balance.
+In the Payment window, before clicking Save, you will need to locate the remaining unpaid amount and use the Negative Adjustment column to adjust the remaining balance.
 This will effectively "write off" the balance of the account and zero out the Account in a manner that will work with TransWorld's process.

 You will also want to utilize an Adjustment Type that indicates this adjustment is for a TransWorld Collection Fee.
 We recommend simply naming this Adjustment Type TransWorld Collection Fee.